kavishkagihan/checkstat/README.md

 Grepping for URLs according to the status code

 # Descripiton
-This is a simple tool that allows you to get the responses of different requests in a easy way.
+This is a simple tool that allows you to get the responses of different requests in an easy way.
 You can search for specific status codes and save the output as well.

 # Installation
 `git clone https://github.com/kavishkagihan/checkstat.git`